Searcy County Quilt Trail

-#2-04 Mariner’s Compass adorns the Gilbert General Store at 100 Frost Street, Gilbert, Arkansas.
+#2-04 Mariner’s Compass adorns the corner lot of the Gilbert General Store at 100 Frost Street, Gilbert, Arkansas.
 Painted by Jack Benefiel and Kathy Bergeron.
 The historic Gilbert General Store is a short walk from the Buffalo National River where thousands of “mariners” in canoes, kayaks, and rafts journey along America’s first national river.
 The Gilbert General Store, built in 1901, is listed on the National Register of Historic Places under the name Mays Store.
 The community was founded in 1902 and today is a resort town known as the “Coolest Town in Arkansas,” in part due to its cold winter temperatures.
 The proprietors sell provisions and supplies; rent cabins, canoes and kayaks; and provide shuttling for river excursions.
 GilbertStore.com

 #2-05 The Berry Shed quilt block is at 200 West Fair Street in Marshall, Arkansas.
 It was designed by Darryl Treat and Kathy Bergeron and painted by Kathy Bergeron.
 The six foot by six foot quilt block is on the end of the old berry shed in Marshall just off of US Highway 65 and captures the rich agricultural history of Searcy County that was once known as the “Strawberry Capital of the World.”
 The Flintrock Berry Growers Association produced some of America’s cleanest strawberries during its heyday from the 1950s till the 1970s!
 Peak production of strawberries in Searcy County was 1958.
 That year there were 643 members with 2,240 acres of berries being grown.
 The berry shed standing today was built in 1949.
 A second shed was constructed in 1956 to the west of the current building.
 That building was destroyed by fire several years ago.
 The berry shed also was home to a vibrant green tomato industry and today lives on as a venue for the Searcy County Farmer’s Markets.
 Find info at Facebook.com/SearcyCountyFarmersMarket